Welcome to Character Creation

 Spend 7 points on Advantages, and take 2 points of Flaws.
 Merits/Flaws provided by the Predator Type do not count towards these.

 Thin-bloods must take between one and three Thin-Blood Merits and the same number of Thin-Blood Flaws on top of the other advantages and flaws.
 See pg.
 182 and remember to read over the Thin-blood rulings listed here in the homebrew as they function a bit differently than do regular kindred.
-Applicability of loresheets for Thin-blood characters depends on logic and common sense when considering the position of Thin-bloods in kindred society, their relative weakness, and different abilities; the majority of loresheets are intended for use only by fullblooded kindred and likely cannot be taken by Thin-bloods.
+Applicability of loresheets for Thin-blood characters depends on logic and common sense when considering the position of Thin-bloods in kindred society, their relative weakness, and different abilities; the majority of loresheets are intended for use only by fullblooded kindred (Especially Descedent sheets) and cannot be taken by Thin-bloods.

 Here are the loresheets permitted on server.
 Some loresheets are banned entirely and others have minor edits or banned levels.
 Please note that some loresheets should or must be taken at CC; an example of this is descendant-of or bloodline loresheets.